-The Hammond typewriter travels well but only with the right packing considerations.
+The Hammond typewriter travels well but only with the right packing.
 Originally they were shipped in wooden crates, bolted down, and occasionally filled with paper or hay.
 This was because then, and especially now, the carriage was especially prone to breakage, even when handling.

 What follows are some instructions for how best to secure and pack a Hammond typewriter for shipment.